noahehall/theBookOfNoah/0current/architectural thinking/devops/devops.md

   - push notifications from your systems & process automation cycles into your chat client

 - shadow IT: teams deliberately bypassing processes & formalities just to get shit done
+- conways law: melvin conway: organizations which design systems, are constrained to produce designs which are copies fo the communicatoin structures of these organizations
+  - i.e. systems align themselves to communication boundaries; sales systems, ops systems, dev systems, biz systems, etc.
+- process boundaries: ...

 ## five levels of devops